matty-kun/matty-kun/README.md

 # 👋Hi, I'm Matthew!
 **`Digital Craftsman`**

 I am a Computer Science student at Notre Dame of Midsayap College.
-I enjoy the idea of problem-solving and critical thinking and the art of programming, turning codes into reality.
+I enjoy the idea of problem-solving, critical thinking and the art of programming, turning codes into reality.
 Bringing a solution to a real-world problem.

 ---
 ### 💻 Socials